polakowo/datadocs/docs/machine-learning/deployment-to-cloud.md

 - Having large amounts of training data could be a differentiator in building high-quality models.
 - Use [Amazon SageMaker Ground Truth](https://docs.aws.amazon.com/sagemaker/latest/dg/sms.html) to create a labeled dataset.
+    - Uses a combination of human labelers and an active learning model to label data.
+- Human labelers:
-    - Use workers from Amazon Mechanical Turk, a vendor company, or an internal, private workforce.
+    - Workers from Amazon Mechanical Turk, a vendor company, or an internal, private workforce.
     - Bounding boxes, image and text classification, semantic segmentation, named entity recognition.
-- Use automated data labeling:
+- Active learning model:
-    - ML decides which data needs to be labeled by humans.
+    - An ML algorithm decides which data needs to be labeled by humans.
-    - Save up to 70% of costs by utilizing active learning.
+    - Reduces the time and cost to label datasets by about 70%.
 - Increase the quality by increasing the number of labelers per dataset object.
     - Use majority voting or probabilities of labelers being correct by looking at their past work.
 - [Build Highly Accurate Training Datasets at Reduced Costs](https://youtu.be/oQOQ8nvgu1w)